Chapter 10 - Research

 The University of Texas at San Antonio (UTSA) is committed to ensuring that all costs are timely charged to the appropriate Sponsored Program when such costs are incurred.
 When circumstances necessitate the transfer of any Sponsored Program cost after such cost is initially recorded in UTSA’s financial accounting system, the Cost Transfer must be supported by an acceptable justification and written documentation.
 It must also be accomplished in a timely manner that complies with applicable federal, state, The University of Texas System (UT System), and UTSA policies and procedures.

 Cost Transfers are allowed to ensure that costs associated with a Sponsored Program are appropriately charged.
-However, Cost Transfers are closely monitored by the Office of Research Administration through its Office of Post Award Administration (OPAA) because, as noted in UT System Policy 163, Guidance on Effort Reporting and Certification Policies (UTS 163), the following may indicate poor Awards management: 1) a high volume of Cost Transfers, 2) a high volume of Cost Transfers that occur several months after the initial accounting transaction, 3) Cost Transfers that occur after an Effort Statement has been certified, and/or 4) a pattern of Cost Transfers from a Sponsored Program.
+However, Cost Transfers are closely monitored by the Office of Sponsored Project Administration (OSPA) through its Research Service Centers (RSCs) because, as noted in UT System Policy 163, Guidance on Effort Reporting and Certification Policies (UTS 163), the following may indicate poor Awards management: 1) a high volume of Cost Transfers, 2) a high volume of Cost Transfers that occur several months after the initial accounting transaction, 3) Cost Transfers that occur after an Effort Statement has been certified, and/or 4) a pattern of Cost Transfers from a Sponsored Program.

 UTSA must meet the requirements of the federal Office of Management and Budget (OMB) Circular A-21, Cost Principles for Educational Institutions, and UTS 163.
 For this reason, Cost Transfers on all extramurally funded grants, contracts, and other agreements associated with a Sponsored Program must be identified, properly justified and processed, and completed in a timely manner with sufficient documentation to support the transfer.